-Prerequisite: Grade of "C" or higher in KSPE 4070.
+Prerequisites: Acceptance to the Exercise Physiology Program and KSPE 4070.
 A study of multi-phasic and multi-disciplinary programs designed to restore to a productive life the individual with cardiopulmonary disease.
 Common medical treatments and diagnostic procedures and treatments reviewed.
 Emphasis on the American College of Sports Medicine and the American Association of Cardiovascular and Pulmonary Rehabilitation guidelines.